Pincer-org/Pincer/docs/README.md

 #### Enable the debug mode

-_If you want to see everything that is happening under the hood, either for curiosity or the implementation of some features, we provide a debug logging!_
+_If you want to see everything that is happening under the hood, either out of curiosity or to get a deeper insight into the implementation of some features, we provide debug logging!_

 ```py
 import logging

 logging.basicConfig(level=logging.DEBUG)
 ```
-**Note:** _A lot of printing can happen, with sensitive information, make sure to be aware or what your doing if your enable it!_
+**Note:** _A lot of printing can happen, including sensitive information, so make sure to be aware of what you're doing if you're enabling it!_

-#### middleware
+#### Middleware
-_Within the version 0.4.0-dev, middleware system has been re-created, and now also advanced user to use them.
-However, it should be used carefully._
+_Within the version 0.4.0-dev, the middleware system has been re-created, and now advanced users can utilize them; however, it should be done carefully._

-An /say command early implementation, using middleware
+A /say command early implementation using middleware

 > https://gist.github.com/Arthurdw/e110ebbdafca388722f25ddb79c1dfb8